Juneteenth (EFL)

 Underlined terms are explained in the vocabulary section below.
 Note to teachers: This “shorter” article would work well in a “conversation” class where the goal is to give students time to discuss material; for more detailed content, see the “longer” version linked here.

-Juneteenth (June 19) is a holiday recognizing the end of slavery and celebrating the achievements, sacrifice, and culture of people with African ancestry.
+Juneteenth (June 19) is a US federal holiday recognizing the end of slavery and celebrating the achievements, sacrifice, and culture of people with African ancestry.

 President Abraham Lincoln issued the Emancipation Proclamation January 1, 1863.
 By the time the Civil War ended in April 1865, there were 250,000 slaves in Texas.
 They finally got the news on June 19, 1865, as US General Granger arrived in Galveston, Texas, and publicly declared that “all slaves are free.”
 The city’s formerly-enslaved residents immediately began to celebrate with prayer, feasting, song and dance.
 The next year, African-American churches in Texas celebrated Juneteenth, and a growing number of African-Americans have commemorated it ever since.
 The holiday experienced a revival after the Civil Rights movement (1960s), and gained attention in wider circles.
-As of June 19, 2020, 47 US states and numerous large companies recognize the holiday to some degree, sometimes declaring it to be a paid holiday.
+As of Juneteenth 2020, 47 US states and numerous large companies recognized the holiday to some degree.
+It became an official US National Holiday a year later (June 17, 2021), giving another paid holiday to federal government employees.
 The day has even been adopted in other countries, where slavery and racial oppression have stained both past and present.

 Early Juneteenth commemorations included religious and political activities, sports, entertainment and large meals—as well as a time of solemn remembrance “for those freedom never reached.”
 More recent celebrations include picnics, street fairs, voter-registration drives, family reunions, music, and presentations about African-American history.
 In the words of Juneteenth.com: “In cities across the country, people of all races, nationalities and religions are joining hands to truthfully acknowledge a period in our history that shaped and continues to influence our society today.
 Sensitized to the conditions and experiences of others, only then can we make significant and lasting improvements in our society.”